Subscribe to Mark's Articles

-Consumer house-buying power in 2020 is
+Consumer house-buying power so far in 2022 is

-3xthe rate from 2000.
+the rate from 2000.

 Real House Prices are

-Average household income in 2020 is nearly
+Median household income in 2022 so far is

-72%higher than in January 2000.
+higher than in January 2000.

 Real house prices are

-26%less expensive than in January 2000.
+more expensive than in January 2000.

 "Critically examining housing affordability requires a broad perspective that includes the forces shaping consumer purchasing power, which support thoughtful debate about affordability and better housing decisions by buyers, sellers and real estate professionals."